sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-listings/how-search-works/index.md

 ## Can I have both Keyword and Location search enabled?

-At the moment it is unfortunately **not possible** to have both search functions working at the same time by default.
-However, this is achievable if you host your own front end application.
+Yes.
+If your marketplace uses the location search, you can choose to display a "keyword" filter on your marketplace search page.
+You can enable this from the Listing Search settings page in Console.

 ## Can I enable user or transaction search (instead of listing's search)?

 No. At the moment it is only possible to search listings.
-But you can build your marketplace around the User flows or User experieence where users create listings to display their profiles and manage their availability.
+But you can build your marketplace around the User flows or User experience where users create listings to display their profiles and manage their availability.